Enrisox/AWS-Quizapp-DevSecOps-Pipeline/docs/step5_Test-and-security-scan.md

-# Testing and Security Scanning with Pytest and Trivy
+# Testing and Security Scanning
 This step describes how the GitHub Actions pipeline ensures code correctness and container security before deployment.
-The two main components are **Pytest** for functional testing of the Flask application and **Trivy** for vulnerability scanning of Docker images.
+The three main components are **Pytest** for functional testing of the Flask application, **Trivy** for vulnerability scanning of Docker images and **SNYK**

 ## Pytest: automated testing